 8. Are hospital experiences included in the program?

 Yes, these hospital experiences are called clinical/practicum.
 The nursing curriculum consists of courses in both nursing theory and nursing practicum/clinical.
 The nursing practicum is provided at agencies located primarily in Blackwell, Ponca City, Stillwater and Enid.
 Other health care facilities provide specific clinical experiences.
 All student learning activities are planned, supervised and evaluated by Northern nursing faculty and are chosen to provide experiences with patients of all age groups in varying degrees of wellness.
-Because of the limited availability of clinical experiences in mental health and pediatrics, students will travel to Children's hospital in Oklahoma City.
-Students may also travel to Vinita or Fort Supply for mental health (psychiatric) rotations.
+Because of the limited availability of clinical experiences in mental health and pediatrics, students will travel to the metro Oklahoma City area.

 9. What kind of job can I get after I graduate?

 Once the RN license is obtained after successfully passing the NCLEX-RN exam, graduates are prepared to perform entry level staff RN positions that provide direct patient care, requiring application of technical nursing skills.
 In fact, 6 months after graduation over 90% of the graduates have jobs in the following areas: medical, surgical, obstetrical, pediatric, ICU, ER, geriatrics, or psychiatric nursing.

+10. Is financial aid available?